eduardolucioac/safp/README.md

-# safp
+# SAFP - Simple Audit File Process!
-This is a simple script (uses auditctl) to continuously log files (which can stop and go back) which files are accessed by a certain application.
+This is a simple script (uses auditctl) to continuously log files (can "stop" and "resume") which are accessed by a certain application.

-Use the file "hl.exe.sh" (template) to set your configurations!
+Use the file "hl.exe.sh" as template to set your configurations!